roybensh/vuln-express-floor28/README.md

 Welcome to the JFrog <> AWS Floor 28 event.

-In this repository you will find all the instructions relevant materials to complete each lab.
+In this repository you will find all the instructions and relevant materials to complete each lab.

+Good Luck!